peperunas/wireguard-configure/README.md

-    -d, --dns <dns>                                      The DNS server to use -i, --internal-address <internal-address>            Internal address for the new client -p, --persistent-keepalive <persistent-keepalive>    Persistent keepalive for the client --priv <private-key>
-            Use the given private key, do not use an auto-generated key-pair
+    -d, --dns <dns>                                      The DNS server to use -i, --internal-address <internal-address>            Internal address for the new client -p, --persistent-keepalive <persistent-keepalive>    Persistent keepalive for the client --pub <public-key>                               Use the given public key, do not use an auto-generated key-pair

-        --pub <public-key>                               Use the given public key, do not use an auto-generated key-pair

 ARGS: